Matilda I, Countess of Boulogne: Queenship

 On the death of Henry I of England in 1135, Stephen rushed to England, taking advantage of Boulogne's control of the closest seaports, and was crowned king, beating his rival, the Empress Matilda.
 Matilda of Boulogne was heavily pregnant at that time and crossed the Channel after giving birth to a son, William, who would one day succeed as count of Boulogne.
 Matilda was crowned queen at Easter, on 22 March 1136.

 Matilda was a supporter of the Knights Templar.
 She founded Cressing Temple in Essex in 1137 and Temple Cowley in Oxford in 1139.
 Like her predecessor, Matilda of Scotland, she had a close relationship with the Holy Trinity Priory at Aldgate.
 She took the prior as her confessor and two of her children were buried there.

 In the civil war that followed, known as the Anarchy, Matilda proved to be her husband's strongest supporter.
 When England was invaded in 1138, she called troops from Boulogne and its ally Flanders, and besieged Dover Castle with success and then went north to Durham, where she made a treaty with David I of Scotland in 1139.

 After Stephen was captured at the Battle of Lincoln in 1141, she rallied the king's partisans, and raised an army with the help of William of Ypres.
 While the Empress Matilda waited in London to prepare her coronation, Matilda and Stephen's brother Henry of Blois had her chased out of the city.
 The Empress Matilda went on to besiege Henry of Blois at Winchester.
 Matilda of Boulogne then commanded her army to attack the besiegers.
 There was a rout in which the Empress's half-brother, Robert of Gloucester, was captured.
 The two Matildas then agreed to exchange prisoners and Stephen ruled as king again.

+In 1147 she founded the Royal Foundation of St Katharine, which still exists today.

-Matilda died of a fever at Hedingham Castle, Essex, England, and is buried at Faversham Abbey, which she and her husband founded.
+Matilda died of a fever in May 1152 at Hedingham Castle, Essex, England, and is buried at Faversham Abbey, which she and her husband founded.